What are the benefits of using the Volunteer Referral Service?

 - What support and supervision is available from a volunteer coordinator or manager?

 - Am I covered by the organisation’s public liability and personal accident insurance?

 Do I need references?

-Some organisations require references or referee contact details – these vary depending on the volunteer role.
-Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details that the organisation requires.
+Some organisations require references or referee contact details – these vary depending on the role.
+Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details the organisation requires.